abdulatifjalolov/abdulatifjalolov/README.md

 - 👋 Hi, I’m @abdulatifjalolov
 - 👀 I’m interested in Java(Full stack developer)
 - 🌱 I’m currently learning (Java)
-- 📫 How to reach me (step by step in shaa Allah)
+- How to reach(step by step in shaa Allah)

 <!---
 abdulatifjalolov/abdulatifjalolov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.